Free Tibet: Stop Torture campaign

 In February 2015 Free Tibet joined with their research partner, Tibet Watch, to write a report on Chinese torture in Tibet.
 The report, "Torture in Tibet", it was submitted to the United Nations Committee Against Torture.
 "Torture in Tibet" documents torture survivor testimonies from Golog Jigme, Tenzin Namgyal, and Kelsang Tsundue, Tibetan deaths in custody, deaths resulting from torture, and a number of prisoners who they believe to be at particular risk of torture.
+The use of torture is widespread and routine in the restive Chinese region of Tibet, and authorities routinely ignore legal safeguards to prevent it.

 Confucius Classrooms: Hosting a Dragon

 Free Tibet launched their Confucius Classroom campaign in order to spread awareness about the negative aspects of Hanban's Confucius Institute.
 The Confucius Institute is a program run through the organisation Hanban which is directed by the People's Republic of China Ministry of Education.
 Confucius Institutes are established over 500 Confucius Institutes in Universities and well over 600 Confucius Classrooms in schools overseas.
 Although Confucius Classrooms focus on language and culture, the Hanban employed tutors must also promote an "understanding of China" and the tutors are banned from teaching about certain aspects of Chinese history, culture, and society.
 The program has been labeled by some as propagandistic and has been criticised for limiting academic freedom and thought through self-censorship.
 This controversy was enhanced when a senior Chinese politician described the programme as "an important part of China's 'overseas propaganda set-up'".

 FT has been providing media updates, press releases, and news stories regarding Confucius Classrooms in the UK.
 The organisation has also reached out to schools operating Confucius Classrooms and provided them with teaching materials to ensure that students also learn about the humanitarian and environmental issues surrounding Tibet.
 Additionally, Free Tibet calls for public action through contacting local Ministry of Education officials.